 The proudest vote I ever cast in the House of Representatives was for the Affordable Care Act (ACA).
-I cast the vote knowing it would be controversial and would likely cost me my seat, as it eventually did in 2010, but believing it offered an improvement to a health care system that left millions of Americans uninsured and uncared for.
+I cast the vote knowing it would be controversial and would likely cost me my seat, as it eventually did in 2010, but I knew it offered an improvement to a health care system that left millions of Americans uninsured and uncared for.
 The ACA led to a large drop in the level of uninsured individuals in Arizona and the United States and ended the abusive system of insurance companies refusing health care coverage to individuals who had a pre-existing condition.
 But while the ACA was undoubtedly a success in expanding access to affordable health care, there is more that must be done.

 The House majority has made lowering health care costs a top legislative priority.
 We passed H.R.
 987, Strengthening Health Care and Lowering Prescription Drug Costs Act and H.R.
 1184, The Protecting Pre-Existing Conditions & Making Health Care More Affordable Act.
 These legislative victories in the House were designed to protect and improve upon the ACA by expanding access to generic prescription drug options, strengthening protections for people with pre-existing conditions, and lowering health insurance premiums with expanded affordability assistance.

-Traveling throughout Southern Arizona, it’s clear to me that the top concern of families is rising health care costs; they want proactive solutions to fixing our health care system.
+After traveling throughout Southern Arizona, it’s clear to me that the top concern of families is rising health care costs; they want proactive solutions to fixing our health care system.
 I am committed to supporting proposals that would protect coverage for people with pre-existing conditions, lower prescription drug prices, stop surprise medical bills, and make health care overall more affordable and, hopefully soon, universal.